ShayYeffet/mcp_server/TROUBLESHOOTING-GUIDE.md

 ## 🔧 Manual Configuration Template

-If you need to manually create or fix your configuration:
+If you need to manually create or update your configuration:

 **Location:** `%APPDATA%\Claude\claude_desktop_config.json`